premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-21. Is it possible to define a class inside an interface in Java?
+21. Is it possible to define a class inside an interface in Java?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)